TBSniller/piccap/README.md

 ### Not working
+Autostart only works after a complete TV-restart.
+If your TV goes to suspension after shutting it down, our startup scripts doesn't get fired when the TV gets waked up again.
+To work around it, you will have to disable LGs Quick Start+ in settings until we find a reliable way.
+This way the TV doesn't go to sleep, it fully shuts down.
-Nothing known so far.
+Nothing more known so far.
-Please see https://github.com/webosbrew/hyperion-webos/tree/main#known-issues for issues regarding the backend service. - This is only the frontend application!
+Please see https://github.com/webosbrew/hyperion-webos/tree/main#known-issues for issues regarding the backend capture service. - This is only the frontend application!

 ### What do you need?